Isoheptane/isoheptane.github.io/content/posts/secure-boot/index.en.md

 ### Enabling Secure Boot
 Now, enable Secure Boot and then reboot the device.
 If you did it correctly, your device should boot OS normally.

 If devices can not boot OS and you can not get to the configuration tool (BIOS interface), that's probably because UEFI firmware is signed with a key that is not trusted (corresponding certificate is not installed).
-You can try to reflash your UEFI firmware to the motherboard.
+You can try to flash your UEFI firmware to the motherboard.

 Now, you have completed implementing Secure Boot using your own keys.